 Country and TownName will be provided if present in the MX

 If IntermediaryAgent2,3 are present, with the above information, 6 lines might be consumed and no room left for other information as shown below, if present in MX.
+So the following truncation is done:

+IF Name is translated, Name length is calculated in order to fill max 2 lines in MT (including the MX code word)

 ServiceLevel (ISO code or Proprietary) is translated to Field 72 with code word /SVCLVL/.
 For the ISO codes, only codes different from “G00n” where n is an integer, are translated to field 72. gpi Codes (G00n) are translated to FIN Block3/EndToEndReference/ServiceTypeIdentifier in a different function.
 Up to 3 occurrences /SVCLVL/ are possible, although it is more likely that maximum 2 will be translated to field 72.